 A recent European project that Learning Disability Wales managed helped people with a learning disability across Europe to better understand their role in a global society, including the effects of climate change.
-The TIDE project (Towards Inclusive Development Education) developed a training programme and a manifesto (opens as PDF) that explored key issues of justice, human rights and sustainable ways of living, with young people from Wales co-producing the workshops.
+The TIDE project (Towards Inclusive Development Education) (PDF) developed a training programme and a manifesto (opens as PDF) that explored key issues of justice, human rights and sustainable ways of living, with young people from Wales co-producing the workshops.
 You can download the manifesto here.

 Minimising our impact on nature and stopping pollution will mean changing our way of life and it is important that those changes don’t affect disabled people more than others.

 Meanwhile, changing the way we live to save our planet also offers opportunities to think about what kind of society we want to live in.
 This could mean, for example, a society in which there are fewer jobs in industry but more in social care, or one in which we consume fewer things but have more free time to spend as we please.
 Yes, these are idealistic views, but we need to think big if we are going to change for the better.

 Whatever this world looks like, it should have accessibility and celebrating difference at its heart and the only way it will do that is if people with a learning disability and other disabled people are included every step of the way.